jizhihang/pandora/README.md

 detector.class.path=com.tkb.pandora.image.boofcv.Surf
 ```

-the absolute class path of the feature detector defined above is actually a `value` matching the `key` of another property in the `detectors` section in the file (read below the list of the available detectors), which contains the configuration parameters of that specific detector, so in case of the SURF you can find that property and modify some parameters in order to tune it up.
-The notation used in the value of that properties here is the JSON syntax just to make things more readable.
+the absolute class path of the feature detector defined above is actually a `value` matching the `key` of another property in the `detectors` section in the file, which contains the configuration parameters of that specific detector, so in case of the SURF you can find that property and modify some parameters in order to tune it up.
+The notation used in the value of these properties here is the JSON syntax just to make things more readable.

 ```
 #!properties